Bill Goffe

 American Economic Association.
 Its main site has the easy to remember address

-Besides work on various Internet activities, I do research in computational
+Besides teaching and working on various Internet activities, I conduct research in economics education (and computational economics in the past).

 - "Next Steps in the Information Infrastructure in Economics" (2/2008)